Bone spur surgery

 We also specialize in a minimally invasive procedure known as facet thermal ablation.
 This procedure is often performed in conjunction with our minimally invasive decompression procedures and involves using a laser to deaden the nerve within the joint, thus removing the receptor for pain.
 The advantage of these types of procedures is that there is a shorter recovery time and reduced risk of complication like failed back surgery syndrome compared to traditional open spine surgery.

 In fact, the minimally invasive procedures at Laser Spine Institute:

-- Have an infection rate of 0.35 percent, compared to 4.5 percent for traditional open back surgery
+- Have an infection rate of 0.41 percent, compared to up to 19 percent for traditional open back surgery^

-To learn more about the advantages of facet thermal ablation as an alternative to more invasive traditional open neck or back bone spur surgery, contact Laser Spine Institute today to schedule a complimentary initial consultation.
+To learn more about the advantages of our procedures as an alternative to more invasive traditional open neck or back bone spur surgery, contact Laser Spine Institute today.